 Depending on where you stop along the Road to Hana, you’ll be hanging out around waterfalls, at the beach, in the rainforest, or in some combination of all of them.
 You’ll want to pack your car so that it includes clothes for any of those.
 At one stop you might need a raincoat and at the next you might just want a swimsuit.
-Literally take a look at my Hawaii packing list and while you won’t need all of it for the Road to Hana, it’s a good guide.
+Take a look at my Hawaii packing list and while you won’t necessarily need all of it for the Road to Hana, it’s a good guide.

 8 – Avoid Driving in the Dark

-This is really only an issue if you plan to drive it all in one day.
-So if you are it’s one of my better Road to Hana tips.
+This is really only an issue if you plan to drive it all in one day; so if you are it’s one of my better Road to Hana tips.
 Be sure to give yourself enough time to drive back in the daylight.
 The tight turns, likely rain/drizzle, and fast-driving locals leave the drive feeling a little scarier at night.
 So just time your trip appropriately so you have about two hours to get back to Paia.

 9 – Drive Safely

-One of the more obvious but most important tips for the Road to Hana is just the general “be aware” sentiment.
+One of the more obvious but most important tips for driving the Road to Hana is just the general “be aware” sentiment.
 Locals are going to be driving way faster than you.
 There are a crazy amount of hairpin turns.
 The road will probably be wet either everywhere or in key spots.
 There are tourists crossing the road at random times.
 You’re simply going to need to be driving your absolute safest on your day on the Road to Hana.

 10 – Don’t Drive Beyond Haleakala